 Things change but nothing really changes.
-Caroline Masundire reflects on ten years at Rocket Science and the uncertain future for employment and skills.
+Caroline Masundire reflects on ten years at Rocket Science and the uncertain future for people, poverty and places.

 I celebrate ten years at Rocket Science next month and never has a decade gone so quickly or been as eventful.

 One of my interviews took place in Birmingham, during the 2007 Welfare to Work Convention run by CESI (now the Learning and Work Institute).
 An annual all-singing, all-dancing affair, where the great and good assemble to debate all things employment, skills and welfare.

 Those were the days.
 A big exhibition, too much choice and little time to attend sessions, announcements such as City Strategies trialing local control over employment programmes (sound familiar?) and a bit of a knees up.

 It was a time where there was a lot of cash around, new policies and programmes were being created, but we were also on the precipice of the Great Recession of the noughties.
 Work was the answer to everything – better mental health and wellbeing, a route out of poverty and key to local growth and prosperity.
 Regions played a key role in economic regeneration, new technologies, like Linkedin, were starting to connect people and networks and the idea of leaving the European Union was unthinkable.

 But 2007 also presaged a time of great shakeup in the employment and skills sector.
 Outsourcing firms and new market entrants from the US and Australia were eyeing up the DWP contracting prize.
 The Freud and Leitch reports called for radical change and benefit reform was a growing twinkle in Iain Duncan-Smith’s eye.